gwpy/gwpy/docs/table/io.rst

 .. admonition:: More on filtering an `EventTable`

-   For more information on filtering, see :ref:`gwpy-table-filter`.
+   For more information on filtering, see :ref:`pdpy-table-filter`.

-.. _gwpy-table-io-formats:
+.. _pdpy-table-io-formats:

 ***************************
 Accessing GravitySpy events